joshuapowell/AG-Trial100/README.md

 With each container occupying a footprint of 320 sq ft/unit (40' x 8' x 9.5'), given a 6ft walking path between rows, a square acre (43,560 sq. ft. or 208' W x 208' L) of property could accomodate 26 per horizontal row and 4 per vertical row for a total of 104 LGM units per square acre.

-228 acres would accomodate the 23,612 LGM containers needed to produce the 1.89M lbs/week of produce required to feed the 306,000 people living in the city of Pittsburgh.
+228 acres (0.35625 sq mi) would accomodate the 23,612 LGM containers needed to produce the 1.89M lbs/week of produce required to feed the 306,000 people living in the city of Pittsburgh.

-According to an article published in 2004 by the World Health Organization (WHO) and Food and Agriculture Organization of the United Nations (FAO) "recommends a minimum of 400g of fruit and vegetables per day (excluding potatoes and other starchy tubers) for the prevention of chronic diseases such as heart disease, cancer, diabetes and obesity, as well as for the prevention and alleviation of several micronutrient deficiencies, especially in less developed countries".
+With the city covering approximately 58.35 sq mi it seems possible to acquire the necessary 0.35 sq mi or 228 acres needed to produce this.

+### Thinking Deeper
+The LGM is not an economical solution due to cost, longevity, etc, however, it serves as a great framework for understading food production from the companies benchmarking and statistics.

 1. [Promoting fruit and vegetable consumption around the world](https://www.who.int/dietphysicalactivity/fruit/en/) 2004 World Health Organization